Ben Graham Corp Logo The Ben Graham Corporation

 Brackets

-An Opening Bracket is used when Documents are separated.
+An Opening Bracket is used in a flow chart to show when Documents are separated.
 It is immediately followed by Labels that identify the Documents that have been separated.
 The 4-part Receiving Ticket is separated in this example.
 The separating step is followed immediately by an Opening Bracket containing four Labels that begin a separate flow line for each of the individual Receiving Ticket parts.
 This is a clear display of parallel processing.

-A Closing Bracket is used when Documents are physically assembled.
+A Closing Bracket is used in a flow chart to show when Documents are physically assembled.
 A Closing Bracket is shown near the lower right corner of the illustration where the Credit Copy of the Receiving Ticket is attached to the Shipping Papers.